pekkalacd/Introduction-to-Python/Lessons/Basic Overview/OVERVIEW.md

 2. **Static vs Dynamic Typing**<br>
 Languages like C and C++ are *statically typed* languages.
 This means that once a data-type is declared for a particular object, that object cannot change the type of data it stores at-will.
-The object must be casted to the corresponding data type of the data it'd like to store, before it can store the new data.
+The object must be casted to a new data type before it can store data of a different type.
 Unlike those languages, Python is a *dynamically typed* language.
-This means that objects data types automatically change to reflect the type of data that it stores.
+This means that object's data types automatically change to reflect the type of data that it stores.

 3. **Weak vs Strong typing**<br>